-The Acton Central and South Acton train stations also provide the locals with access to the Overground and the centrally located Acton Main Line station to multiple train services in and out of London.
+The Acton Central and South Acton train stations also provide the locals with access to the Overground and the centrally located Acton Main Line station to multiple train services in and out of West London.

 Acton can be a very industrial areas in places but there are still some green spaces to escape.
 North Acton Playing Fields, Springfield Gardens, Acton Park, Clayton Gardens and South Acton Park are some of the smaller green areas accessible to the locals.

 Gunnersbury Park neighbouring on Gunnersbury Cemetery in the South-Western corner of the postcode is the largest park in Acton.

 Right on the W3 border in East Acton we can also find Wormwood Scrubs park which which is similar in size to Gunnersbury Park and provides the residents of the Northern Part of W3 with some potential nature time.

 One of the areas that is very specific to W3 is the Park Royal area.
 It is the largest industrial estate in Europe and even though our standard door-to-door distribution automatically excludes businesses we do run b-to-b distribution in Park Royal specifically.

 The Park Royal industrial park is so large that a good number of leaflet can be delivered here to many companies that might actually be responsive to certain kinds of services.